top of page

 Most people are familiar with the Works Progress Administration (WPA), an FDR-era solution to ease the hardships of the nation due to the Great Depression, even if only slightly.
 Many may even be familiar with the posters designed and displayed as part of the WPA’s work.
 The most well-known are likely those featuring some of our nation’s national parks.
 But what is known about those who actually designed those posters?
 Unfortunately, many of their stories have been untold or forgotten.

 Hardly any research has been conducted about the poster designers themselves, and none looks beyond their time with the WPA.
-These designers are important and deserve, need, to be remembered not simply for their contributions to the Federal Art Project but to design history in general.
-Especially the women.
+These designers are important and they need and deserve to be remembered not simply for their contributions to the Federal Art Project but for design history in general.

-It is an unfortunate fact that many women’s contributions to history often go unacknowledged.
-This is essential and significant research into the untold women poster designers of the WPA.
+It is an unfortunate fact that many women’s contributions to history often go unacknowledged and untold.
+This is essential and significant research into the women poster designers of the WPA.
 This research goes beyond the WPA’s relatively brief period of time.
-The only way to understand who they were as designers and what their contributions to the field of design were is to look at their lives and work as a whole.
-These women were poster designers for the WPA, but they were much more than that.
+Naturally, the only way to understand who they were as designers and what their contributions to the field of design were is to look at their lives and work as a whole.
+These women were poster designers for the WPA, yes, but they were much more than that.

 the project